GSA/open-gsa-redesign/_apidocs/contract-awards.md

                         "code": "J",
                         "name": "FIRM FIXED PRICE"
                     },
-                    "multiyearContract": {
+                    "multiyearContract": "NO",
-                        "name": "NO"
-                    },
                     "programAcronym": "N/A",
                     "performanceBasedServiceContract": {
-                        "code": "N",
+                        "code": "Y",
-                        "name": "NO - SERVICE WHERE PBA IS NOT USED."
+                        "name": "YES - SERVICE WHERE PBA IS USED."
                     },
                     "consolidatedContract": {
                         "code": "D",